-Students who wish to register for elective classes at other universities may do so via two programs with prior consent of the student’s advisor: CIC Traveling Scholar Program or Chicago Metropolitan Exchange Program.
-Questions about these programs should be directed to The Graduate School.
+Students who wish to register for elective classes at other universities may do so via two programs:

-Students who desire to gain experience in Aural Skills will be assigned to teach all three quarters of the academic year, as this course is a structured sequential offering for undergraduate music majors.
-Students who desire to teach in General Music or Class Composition will typically teach only one quarter per academic year; however, the opportunity exists to teach more frequently as desired.
+PhD students are expected to teach a variety of courses; typically this will include one quarter of MUS_COMP 111/311 Class Composition during the student’s fourth year.
+Students who desire to gain experience in Aural Skills will be assigned to teach all three consecutive quarters of the academic year, as this course is a structured sequential offering for undergraduate music majors.
+Teaching assignments should be made in consultation with a student’s primary advisor.

-No later than the final quarter of coursework, each candidate should assemble a committee of three members of the Music Studies faculty, two of whom must be members of the Composition and Music Technology faculty.
+No later than the end of the Spring Quarter of the second year, each candidate must assemble a doctoral committee comprised of three current faculty of Northwestern University, at least two of whom must be members of the Composition and Music Technology program.
+The Doctoral Committee Chair must be a member of The Graduate School faculty.
 This committee will be chaired by the candidate’s proposed dissertation advisor.
 The Doctoral Committee Chair serves as primary advisor from that point onwards in the candidate’s work towards the degree, and as first reader of the dissertation.

 The Doctoral Committee has four functions:

-- A composition (the Doctoral Composition) of substantially ambitious scope (to be determined with the approval of the members of the Doctoral Committee)
+- a composition (the Doctoral Composition) of substantially ambitious scope (to be determined with the approval of the members of the Doctoral Committee) and